Berekum Chelsea F.C.

 Berekum United Football Club is a Ghanaian professional football club based in Berekum, Bono Region, previously known as Bechem Chelsea Football Club.
-They compete in the Ghanaian top-flight league called the First Capital Premier League.
+They compete in the Ghana Premier League, the top-flight of the Ghanaian football system.

 History

 The club was formed on 21 July 2004 in the then Brong Ahafo Region of Ghana.
 In 2008, four years after the inception of the club during that period playing and rising in the lower leagues, it was promoted to the Ghana premier league after winning their zone of the Division One League.

 The board of directors heeded the advice by the Ghana Football Association to use the name Berekum Chelsea rather than the Bechem Chelsea.
 The club was later moved to Bechem and its name changed to Bechem Chelsea in conformity with its home base.

-Coffie, the club's Communications Director said that preparations were underway in developing a football park at Bechem to serve as the team's home ground.
+Coffie, the club's Communications Director, said that preparations were underway in developing a football park at Bechem to serve as the team's home ground.

 The club's name and home kit are inspired by Chelsea.
 The club played at Ohene Djan Sports Stadium for their first Glo Premier League match on 24 November 2008 and won the match with a 3–2 victory against Liberty Professionals.
 The club started the 2010–11 Ghanaian Premier League season very strongly and then eventually went on to win the league.